Baaron1/TextTale/README.md

 # TextTale
 HOW TO RUN:

-Open the "TextTale.py" File to run the game
+Open the "Start Game.exe" File to run the game

-If for you want to play the demo run "demo.py"
+Please ignore the "Start Game" folder it just contains files required.
+Only use "Start Game.exe"